ThoughtWorks-DPS/dps-starterkit-java/skeleton/README.md

 The `buildSrc` directory normally holds plugins for common gradle functionality.
 Copies of the plugins published in the `io.twdps.starter:plugins` package are renamed as `local.*.example` files (at whatever version existed when the project was created from the starter template).
-These files are included both to show what the starter plugins are doing, and to provide an easy way to customize small parts of the build functionality while still allowing the project to rely as much as possible on the published standards.
+These files are included both to show what the starter plugins are doing.
+They also provide an easy way to customize small parts of the build functionality while still allowing the project to rely as much as possible on the published standards.

 ### Updates to example scripts